 Mortgage rates fell to historic lows toward the start of the COVID-19 pandemic.
 There was little growth in the following years which, coupled with more time spent at home, resulted in a highly competitive real estate market and a surge in demand for homeownership.

 These low interest rates have now narrowed the gap between the cost of renting and the cost of buying.
-As a result, rental owners are losing long-term tenants to homeownership.
-More and more tenants in A, B, and even C class neighborhoods are now opting to purchase their own homes as opposed to renting.
+As a result, rental owners are losing long-term residents to homeownership.
+More and more residents in A, B, and even C class neighborhoods are now opting to purchase their own homes as opposed to renting.

-Without reliable tenants, you may struggle to maintain the property.
+Without reliable residents, you may struggle to maintain the property.
 Under these circumstances, the benefits of selling your rental may outweigh the cons.

 Of course, taking on the responsibilities of a rental property is tiresome – we know first-hand.
 You have to look after the place 24/7/365!
 After all, these tasks generally need attention immediately and don’t exactly stick to business hours.

-Between troublesome tenants, pending maintenance, fluctuating values, and even natural disasters, being an owner can certainly take a toll.
+Between troublesome residents, pending maintenance, fluctuating values, and even natural disasters, being an owner can certainly take a toll.